khisareuben/obsidian-notes/README.md

 # Contents
-**This contains all my notes and knowledge that i have accumulated since i started programing**
+**This contains all my notes and knowledge that i have accumulated since i started programming**

 **my notes include:**
 - Data structure and algorithms